 Carlton Tartar, Associate Chief Accountant

 Annette Schumacher Barr, CAQ Observer

 II.
-PERSONNEL AND COMMITTEE UPDATE
+DIVISION OF CORPORATION FINANCE PERSONNEL AND ORGANIZATIONAL UPDATE

 III.
 CURRENT FINANCIAL REPORTING MATTERS

 Zachary Fallon provided an update on Regulation A. Mr. Fallon noted that since the amendments to Regulation A became effective on June 19, 2015, there have been 32 public Regulation A offering statements, 15 of which were Tier 1 and 17 Tier 2.
 Additionally, he noted his office has seen 14 draft offering statements for issuers that have not previously sold securities pursuant to a qualified offering statement under Regulation A. The 14 draft offering statement submissions included 5 Tier 1 and 9 Tier 2.

 Mr. Fallon added that on June 23, 2015, the Commission issued CDI 182.07 which affirmed the Commission’s position that Regulation A filings can be utilized for business combination transactions, such as a merger or acquisition.

 In 2014, the FASB and the IASB each issued a new accounting standard, Revenue from Contracts with Customers (Accounting Standards Update (ASU) 2014-09 and IFRS 15, respectively), intended to improve and converge the financial reporting requirements for revenue from contracts with customers.
 Members of the Committee and staff discussed the following questions relating to implementation of the new guidance:

 Impact of retrospective adoption on significance testing under Rules 3-09 and 4-08(g) of Regulation S-X

 The staff is considering how its current guidance might be modified to address the concerns articulated by members of the Committee.